blarApp/code-base-agent/README.md

 # Example
 <img src="https://raw.githubusercontent.com/blarApp/lsp-poc/refs/heads/main/docs/visualisation.png"></img>
-This graph was generated from a Ruby on Rails project.
+This graph was generated from the code in this repository.

 # Notes